David Brant: Accusations of torture at Guantanamo

 that the captives being held in the Guantanamo Bay Naval Base were being subjected to questionable interrogation techniques.

-Alberto J. Mora's statement contained several quotations from Brant, about Brant's reluctance for the NCIS to be involved with the questionable interrogaStion techniques:
+Alberto J. Mora's statement contained several quotations from Brant, about Brant's reluctance for the NCIS to be involved with the questionable interrogation techniques:

 In 2011 Brant provided a video testimonial in which he voiced his respect for Mora, his immediate superior, for the principled stand he took as soon as Brant told him about the abuse of the individuals being held in Guantanamo.
-Brant said Mora didn't seem to even hesistate over whether he should a principled stand to his own superiors.
+Brant said Mora didn't seem to even hesitate over whether he should a principled stand to his own superiors.
 Brant explicitly said he realized that Mora was putting his job on the line with his stand.

 Television appearance

 David Brant made a brief cameo appearance on the CBS drama NCIS playing a Special Agent of the same name in the episode "Frame Up" in Season 3.
 This episode aired on November 22, 2005 one month before his retirement.
 He is asked by the character Leroy Jethro Gibbs (Mark Harmon) "I heard you were quitting" to which Brant responds "I like to refer to it as a lateral move into the recreational sector...Jethro" to which Gibbs explains to Mossad liaison officer Ziva David (Cote de Pablo) that it "...mostly means fishing and hitting a golf ball".